abhijithneilabraham/MLcourse/day1.md

 ### Features:

-A feature is an input variable—the x variable in simple linear regression.
-A simple machine learning project might use a single feature, while a more sophisticated machine learning project could use millions of features.
+A feature is an input variable—the x variable .
+.
+A simple machine learning project might use a single feature, while a more sophisticated machine learning project could use millions of features.The learning is done by understanding the features.

-Features of house price predicting ML model can be,
+Features of sem exam scores for predicting ML model can be,

-- Total number of rooms.
+- Total number of hours spent studying the day before exam.
-- Age of house
-- Locality of the house
+- previous knowledge from +2 topics.(Brilliant pala students please step back!!)
+- Love for PUBG :wink:

 ### Labels: